yifanzhu1121/cse15l-lab-reports/labreport5.md

 Hi everyone,

 I'm having some trouble with my Java program which is designed to list the contents of a specified directory.
 Despite the directory existing and containing files, my program throws a `FileNotFoundException`.
-Here's the error message:
+Here's the error message and my bash script:

 ![Image](post1.png)